 Cozumel’s coral reefs are part of the second greatest reef barriers in the world.
 For this reason, Cozumel has been renamed as one of the Caribbean’s top diving destinations for more than 40 years.
-Probably, among the huge offers of scuba diving spots you can find in Cozumel, Palancar Reef is the most amazing one.
+Probably, among the huge offers of scuba diving spots, you can find in Cozumel, Palancar Reef is the most amazing one.

 Palancar is formed by four separated Caribbean coral reefs.
 The shallow formations more nearby to the coast, allow both -snorkelers and beginners scuba divers- to get in on the action.
 A good example are Palancar Gardens and Palancar Horseshoe.
 Meanwhile advanced scuba divers have a whole adventure world waiting for them in Palancar Bricks and Palancar Caves.
-There, they will find tunnels, caves and large caverns that sit along the edge of a sloping wall.
+There, they will find tunnels, caves, and large caverns that sit along the edge of a sloping wall.

-This coral reef was named by Christopher Columbus as “Jardines de la Reina” (“Gardens Of The Queen” in Spanish) to honor the Queen Isabel the Catholic.
+This coral reef was named by Christopher Columbus as “Jardines de la Reina” (“Gardens Of The Queen” in Spanish) to honor Queen Isabel the Catholic.

 The Bayahibe diving excursions are a tourist attraction that gathers visitors from all over the world.
 Of course, this is one of those scuba diving spots which fame is more than justified.

-Bayahibe reef is located at the northwestern limit of Parque Natural Del Este, 800 m away from shore, on top of a submerged terrace 18 m deep.
+Bayahibe reef is located at the northwestern limit of Parque Natural Del Este, 800 m away from the shore, on top of a submerged terrace 18 m deep.
 It has a well-developed spur and groove system, where its large variety of colorful corals is remarkable.

-It is also noteworth Catalina reef, which is part of the protected Parque Natural Del Este too.
+It is also noteworthy Catalina reef, which is part of the protected Parque Natural Del Este too.
 This place is famous because of its wall.
 It descends more than 100 meters deep and there are numerous coral reefs and tropical fish.

 And If all this was not enough, it is also one of the places where wreck diving is most practiced.
-The Saint George puts the icing on the cake in an awesome destination for scuba diving lovers, with a touch of mystery under the sea.
+Saint George puts the icing on the cake in an awesome destination for scuba diving lovers, with a touch of mystery under the sea.

 The Devil’s Reef is, in fact, an underwater ridge.
 Therefore, it is indicated for all kind of scuba divers.
-The upper reaches (about a half mile off shore slopes down to about 65 ft / 20 m) delight to less expert scuba divers, while the deeper parts (the wall drops down until 130ft 40/m) can be dived only by Advanced Open Water certificated divers.
+The upper reaches (about a half-mile offshore slopes down to about 65 ft / 20 m) delight to less expert scuba divers, while the deeper parts (the wall drops down until 130ft 40/m) can be dived only by Advanced Open Water certificated divers.

 Yet again, we encountered a protected area among the best Caribbean coral reefs in Bonaire.
 In fact, the entire island is surrounded by a marine park.
-Despite the fact Bonaire is famous for its shore diving, the big pearl of the treasure is Kline Bonaire.
+Despite the fact Bonaire is famous for its shore diving, the big pearl of the treasure is Klein Bonaire.

-Klein Bonaire (from the Dutch “Little Bonaire”) is a small uninhabited island, and it is separated from the main island by about a half-mile of open sea.
+Klein Bonaire (from the Dutch “Little Bonaire”) is a small uninhabited island, and it is separated from the main island by about a half-mile of the open sea.
 So you will have to do a short boat ride to start your scuba dive.
 There, you will find healthy corals and many wonderful sponges.
 Although Bonaire is not typically known for its larger creatures, there is enough marine life to keep your camera occupied taking pictures.
 Bellow its waves, you will see a large variety of fish, and schools.
 In addition, it is also a good place to dive alongside turtles, because of its tortoise hatchery.